danielmerbet/fdom_weather_app/README.md

 ## Funding Acknowledgment

-This tool has received funding from [intoDBP](https://intodbp.eu/).
+This tool has received funding from [intoDBP](https://intodbp.eu/ "target=_blank").
 IntoDBP is an EU-funded project that will develop, test, scale-up, validate, and benchmark innovative tools and strategies to protect catchments and minimize human exposure to disinfection by-products (DBP) under current and future climates, without compromising disinfection efficacy, and which could be applied at the global scale.
 The project will develop its cross-cutting solutions on 4 complementary case studies (CS) combining rural and dense urban areas, from 3 European countries where disinfection by-products are a scientific, technological, and political challenge.

 ![intoDBP](./images/intodbp.png)
 ![eu](./images/eu.png)

 ## Future Improvements

+- Add more case studies.
 - Comprehensive uncertainty analysis to refine prediction confidence.
-- Integration of additional weather models for ensemble forecasting.
+- Support for other environmental variables beyond fDOM.
 - Enhanced visualization tools for a more user-friendly interface.
-- Support for other environmental variables beyond fDOM.

 ## Getting Started